rqlite/rqlite-jdbc/README.md

 This will send all statements to the database as a single batch, appending `transaction=true` to the underlying `rqlite` HTTP request.

 This implies that you won't be able to inspect `ResultSet`s, metadata or row counts after executing each statement.
+A dummy resultset is provided only for compatibility with JDBC semantics.

 The only guarantee is that if `commit()` succeeds, then all deferred statements were accepted by the database.

+Lastly, make sure that all statements get executed through the same connection where the transaction was initiated.

 ### Isolation Level